DhruvDewan08/CourseEra_CUDA_PRoject/README.md

 ## GPGPU-based SVD solver for large dense matrices

 ## Abstract
-Singular value decomposition is a fundamental factorization in linear algebra used in wide-ranging scientific and computer science applications.
-This report presents a comparison of three optimized computational models to solve SVD of large dense matrices, with the following corresponding implementations: (1) Cache-optimized single-core;
-(2) Parallelized multi-core, using a 6-core 2.6 GHz Intel Xeon Processor; (3) GPGPU-accelerated,
-using an NVIDIA Tesla V100 GPU.
-The proposed implementations show progressive and substantial performance improvements over a naive baseline single-core implementation.
-Multi-core and GPU implementations also show marked speedup over the optimized single-core implementation.
+Singular value decomposition (SVD) is a crucial factorization in linear algebra with applications across various scientific and computational fields.
+This report presents a comparative analysis of three optimized computational models for solving the SVD of large dense matrices.
+The implementations include: (1) Cache-optimized single-core; (2) Parallelized multi-core, utilizing a 6-core 2.6 GHz Intel Xeon Processor; (3) GPGPU-accelerated, leveraging an NVIDIA Tesla V100 GPU.
+These implementations demonstrate progressive and significant performance enhancements over a naive baseline single-core approach.
+The multi-core and GPU implementations notably outperform the optimized single-core solution.

 ## Reproducibility